 There are five schools at Springfield College.

 The School of Arts, Sciences, and Professional Studies offers a broad and engaging curriculum, including mathematics, physics, computer science, biology/chemistry, psychology, management and economics, social sciences, humanities, education, business, and the visual and performing arts.
-A doctor of psychology (PsyD) program in counseling psychology, one of only three PsyD programs in counseling psychology in the United States, was launched in 2012.
+A doctoral program in counseling psychology also is offered.

 The School of Professional and Continuing Studies offers bachelor’s and master’s degree programs designed to build the leadership skills of human service professionals while they are serving in their communities, through weekend class schedules.
 Campuses are located nationwide at Springfield and Boston, Mass.; St. Johnsbury, Vt.; Wilmington, Del.; Charleston, S.C.; Tampa Bay, Fla.; Milwaukee, Wis.; Houston, Texas; and Southern Calif.